ovh/docs/pages/cloud/private-cloud/lifecycle_actions/guide.pl-pl.md

 ---
-title: "Hosted Private Cloud VMware Lifecycle Policy - Determine actions to be taken"
+title: "Cykl życia usługi Hosted Private Cloud powered by VMware - Określenie działań, jakie należy podjąć (EN)"
 slug: lifecycle-actions
 excerpt: Find out what to do with your Hosted Private Cloud powered by VMware solution, depending on its features
 section: FAQ